mwanjajoel/social-media-scraper/README.md

 The outcome of these experiments is to learn how to use the [SNScrape](https://github.com/JustAnotherArchivist/snscrape) library to scrape tweets from the Twitter API so as to automate reporting.

 ## Setup
+The assumption made is that you are familiar with setting up a Python virtual environment and installing the the requirements from the `requirements.txt` file.

-Clone the repo and setup a virtual environment.
-Then run the notebooks!
+Once you have setup the Python environment, run the notebooks!

 ## NOTICE
 This is a work in progress.
 I am still working on the code and the documentation.
 I am also still learning how to use the library.
 I am happy to share my thoughts and suggestions.